ProxySQL support for Galera

 SST considerations

-Since v2.1.0 ProxySQL honors the Galera variable ‘wsrep_sst_donor_rejects_queries’.
-When true, this variable prevents a DONOR node from receiving client sessions during a blocking SST.
+Since v2.1.0 ProxySQL honors Galera variable wsrep_sst_donor_rejects_queries, when true, this variable prevents a DONOR node from receiving client sessions during a blocking SST.
 ProxySQL will honor this behavior in the following scenario:

-During a SST a DONOR node that is not a desync ‘read_only’ node where WSREP_LOCAL_RECV_QUEUE is bigger than ‘max_transactions_behind’, and ‘wsrep_sst_donor_rejects_queries’ is false, will continue operating normally.
-If this node is a ‘read_only’ node having WSREP_LOCAL_RECV_QUEUE bigger than ‘max_transactions_behind’, it will be moved to the ‘OFFLINE_HOSTGROUP’.
+During a SST a DONOR node that is not a desync ‘read_only’ node where WSREP_LOCAL_RECV_QUEUE is bigger than max_transactions_behind, and wsrep_sst_donor_rejects_queries is false, will continue to operate normally.
+If this node is a ‘read_only’ node having WSREP_LOCAL_RECV_QUEUE bigger than max_transactions_behind, it will be moved to the OFFLINE_HOSTGROUP.

 Extra info